1

 • Twitter arguments feel like actual combat (your amygdala can’t tell the difference)

-The Tribal Brain: Why Democracy is Broken
+The Tribal Brain: Why Democracy is Struggling

 For 200,000 years, this worked great: